Personal Chair in Entrepreneurship & Enterprise Development, Director of Faculty & Deputy Dean

 Sarah joined the University of Edinburgh Business School as a Senior Lecturer in Entrepreneurship in September 2008 and was promoted to her Personal Chair in 2013.
 Prior to joining the University of Edinburgh Sarah held a Senior Lectureship in Entrepreneurship in the Hunter Centre for Entrepreneurship at the University of Strathclyde and a Lectureship in Strategy at Heriot-Watt University, Edinburgh.

 Sarah holds a BA (Hons) in Geography from the University of Nottingham and a PhD from Heriot-Watt University, which she was awarded in 1997 for her work on the location of high technology small firms.

-Sarah's teaching experience spans undergraduate, postgraduate (MSc, MBA and PhD/EngD) and continuing professional development communities in the UK and United Arab Emirates.
-She has worked extensively in the area of Technology Commercialisation with Masters and Doctoral students from engineering and science and with MBA and continuing professional development groups in the field of new venture creation.
+Sarah's teaching experience spans undergraduate, postgraduate (MSc, MBA and PhD/EngD) and continuing professional development communities in the UK, China and United Arab Emirates.
+She has worked extensively in the area of technology commercialisation with Masters and Doctoral students from science and engineering, and with MBA and continuing professional development groups in the field of new venture creation.
 She has designed, developed and delivered curriculum-based courses in innovation, entrepreneurship, technology commercialisation and sustainable business, as well as extracurricular short courses and Summer School programmes on enterprise and business skills, both in the UK and overseas.